secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 This format allows custom algorithm/parameter selections both by overwriting use cases completely or by adding only specific algorithm identifiers.

+## Human readable format {#humanReadableFormat}

+- [ ] TODO look through

+There should also be a human readable format on a webpage derived from the source format.
+This format must not be cryptographically protected but should be generated automatically from the source format.
+For a good human readability the content of the source format is presented in form of a table showing the cryptographic use case and its proposed algorithms.
+There is one table for each each defined security level.
+Such a table for one security level could be presented on a webpage like shown in {{example}}.

 # Secure Crypto Config Interface

 ## Semantic Versioning